 Your personal brand is the general impression that you project for yourself, both online and in person.
 Personal branding affects the way people remember you.
 Although your personal brand will most likely relate to your professional life, it’s just as much about you as an individual.

 You want to be in control of your narrative.
 This lets your shape the way people see you and your work.
 How do you want your peers and colleagues to perceive you?
-Once you’ve figure out your personal brand identity, it’s time to promote yourself.
+So, once you’ve figure out your personal brand identity, it’s time to promote yourself.

 Here’s five quick tips on how you can promote yourself and your personal brand.
 We’ve outlined things you should and shouldn’t do to connect with your audience.